These Oat Flour Pancakes are an amazingly healthy breakfast recipe. Hearty, naturally gluten free and delicious, these are made using rolled oats.

 - 2 eggs large

-- 2 tablespoons coconut oil melted and cooled to lukewarm
+- 2 tablespoons melted butter, more to make pancakes

 Instructions

-- Add rolled oats into a food processor or a high powdered blender and process until it becomes a fine powder (1 to 2 minutes).
+- Add rolled oats into a food processor or a high powdered blender and process until it becomes a very fine powder.
+2 cups rolled oats yield 2 cups oat flour.Tip: Ensure that your oat flour is finely ground.
+If it's too coarse, it can make the pancakes grainy and dense.

-- Add oat flour, sugar, baking powder and salt into a medium bowl and whisk to combine.
+- Add oat flour, sugar, baking powder, baking soda and salt into a large bowl and whisk to combine.

-- Into another larger bowl, add eggs, milk and coconut oil.
+- Into another smaller bowl, add eggs, buttermilk and melted butter.
 Whisk until combined well.
-Stir in dry ingredients.
-Let batter rest for 5 minutes, to thicken.

 Notes